Level 3, 393 Little Bourke Street, Melbourne, Victoria 3000

 We understand that our patients are busy people and we will, wherever possible, schedule appointments around their work commitments.

-Atticus Health Hardware Lane prides itself on ensuring each patient is given sufficient time for an appropriate consultation.
-Our GPs provide highly experienced and well-considered medical opinions and are provided with expert clinical support from our well trained practice nurses.
+Atticus Health Hardware Lane prides itself on ensuring each patient is given sufficient time for appropriate consultation.
+Our GPs provide highly experienced and well-considered medical opinions and are provided with expert clinical support from our well-trained practice nurses.
+Atticus Health Hardware Lane has both male and female GPs to allow our patients to stay within the realms of their own comfort and/or religious beliefs.

 We offer a comprehensive range of medical services, including: